MrIceman/go-uml/README.md

 # go-uml
 Just a little tool to create UML Diagrams built in Go.
-You can use it to build simple sequence diagrams, however, this project is still under development and you won't find some functionalities yet such as
+You can use it already to build simple sequence diagrams, however, this project is still under development and you won't find some functionalities yet such as

 - provide conditional flows

+The generated diagram is saved as .PNG file

+So far you can create only sequence diagrams and add Participants, directional and undirectional edges, labels for edges and set a title for the diagram.
+I'll be updating this repository whenever I need the tool to support more functionality, feel free to create an Issue with a feature request.
+Since I just started this project, contributing should also be quite easy (I appreciate any contribution)

 # Example